 A group of models, protesting in favor of the plus size models, outside the venue of London Fashion Week, remained the center of attraction.
 25 years old model Hayley Hasselhoff who is an advocate of plus size model industry led the protest along with models who wore the lingerie.
 Simply be, the fashion retailer for plus-size customers also collaborated the protests.
 The participants held the placards that read, “Curves shouldn’t mean compromise”, “Love your curves”, “LFW- Where are the curves”.
 The purpose of such protest is to make the fashion industry more inclusive of all the beauty types.

 On the international level, fashionistas are realizing the significance of targeting a diverse audience.
 The recent example is Victoria’s Secret Fashion show in China, where Ashley Graham represented the plus size models.

 Sustainability Drive by Vin and Omi

 Governments, NGOs and various organizations are stressing upon the need for sustainable development, given the vast depletion of resources.
 The issue also echoed in the London Fashion Week, where two designers Vin and Omi, showcased the clothes made up of wool and plastic bottles.
-They attempted to convey the message about need to produce the sustainable fashion wears to minimize impact and burden on resources.
+They attempted to convey the message about the need to produce the sustainable fashion wears to minimize impact and burden on resources.

 Royal Wedding Hats by Mulberry

-It was impossible for Royal wedding of Meghan and Harry to not make its way to the London Fashion Week.
+It was impossible for the Royal wedding of Meghan and Harry to not make its way to the London Fashion Week.
 What exactly became the talk of the town were royal hats by the Mulberry.
 Fashion brand showcased the royal hats for women for attending the royal wedding in the month of May.

 Burberry’s Dedication to LGBT